 - Fighting Is A Way to Continue The Relationship Against Your Will.
 The narcissist will fight until there is nothing left to fight about.
 It is important to understand that even after the divorce is final, a narcissist will still want to fight about custody, property, your wrongdoing in dividing the assets, or any other wrong – real or imagined.
 The thought of paying attorneys to fight endless court battles is much easier to accept than giving that money to you.
 Giving you anything without being forced to is seen as giving in to their victimizer.Forcing you to court is also one way to they continue to feel power over you – they continue to control you and how you spend your time and money while also making them look like the superior spouse and the victim of your decisions.

-An attorney who has experience handling divorces involving narcissists can advise you on how best to avoid falling into the continuous litigation trap, and how to prepare yourself before you file for divorce.
+Divorcing a narcissist will be a challenge.
+You will need an attorney who has experience handling divorces involving narcissists can advise you on how best to avoid falling into the continuous litigation trap, and how to prepare yourself before you file for divorce.

 For additional insights and further reading: please see: